In very general terms, Technology is understanding how stuff works and how to get it to do what you want.

 - What functions will I implement using Embedded Software ?

-- What functions will I implement using Remote Communications ?
+- What functions will I implement using local or Remote Communications ?

 In looking at the answers to these questions I also need to consider: